Skip to content

 Short answers, pulled from the story.

-When and where was Edward de Vere 17th Earl of Oxford born?
+Who was Edward de Vere, 17th Earl of Oxford?

-What is the Oxfordian theory regarding Edward de Vere 17th Earl of Oxford and William Shakespeare?
+What is the Oxfordian theory of Shakespeare authorship?

-The Oxfordian theory proposes that Edward de Vere wrote plays and poems traditionally attributed to William Shakespeare.
-J. Thomas Looney introduced this theory through a book published in 1920 though it remains rejected by nearly all academic Shakespeareans.
+The Oxfordian theory proposes that Edward de Vere, 17th Earl of Oxford, wrote the plays and poems traditionally attributed to William Shakespeare.
+It was introduced by English schoolmaster J. Thomas Looney in a book published in 1920.
+Though rejected by nearly all academic Shakespeareans, it has been among the most popular alternative authorship theories since the 1920s.